-Lincoln left the home of event organizer David Wills, where he had spent the night, at 10 a.m.
+President Abraham Lincoln had been invited to make a “few appropriate remarks” at the ceremony.
+He left the home of event organizer David Wills, where he had spent the night, at 10 a.m.
 He wore a black suit, black stovepipe hat, and white gauntlets.
 He rode on horseback to the procession gathering at the town square; some remarked that the horse was too small for him.
-The procession included six governors and many other statesmen, military officers, ambassadors, politicians, and public figures.
+The procession included six governors along with many other statesmen, military officers, ambassadors, politicians, and public figures.
 The grand marshal was Lincoln’s friend and bodyguard Ward Hill Lamon.

 The procession participants slowly marched to the new cemetery, less than a mile away.
-Somewhere between 6 and 9,000 people formed a semicircle around a platform to witness the ceremony.
+As many as 9,000 people formed a semicircle around a platform to witness the ceremony.
 Local merchants sold food, battle artifacts, and flowers.
 Lincoln chatted with the other dignitaries on the platform as they waited for keynote speaker Edward Everett to appear.

 Upon Everett’s arrival, the ceremony began with a song played by Birgfeld’s Band of Philadelphia.
 Reverend Thomas Stockton, chaplain of the U.S. House of Representatives, said a prayer in which he accused the Confederacy of being “prepared to cast a chain of Slavery around the form of Freedom, binding life and death together forever.”
 Stockton said that the Confederate victory on the first day at Gettysburg “was the mockery of God and man.”